syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endtabs %}

 ### Grabber CornerRadius
-The `GrabberCornerRadius` property allows you to customize the corner radius of the grabber element in the `BottomSheet`.
+The [GrabberCornerRadius](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.BottomSheet.SfBottomSheet.html#Syncfusion_Maui_Toolkit_BottomSheet_SfBottomSheet_GrabberCornerRadius) property allows you to customize the corner radius of the grabber element in the [BottomSheet](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.BottomSheet.SfBottomSheet.html).
 By adjusting this property, you can create rounded corners for the grabber.

 {% tabs %}
 {% highlight xaml %}